1. Explain TempData in MVC?

 Answer: RenderBody is like ContentPlaceHolder in web forms.
 This will exist in layout page and it will render the child pages/views.
 Layout page will have only one RenderBody() method.
 RenderPage also exists in Layout page and multiple RenderPage() can be there in the Layout page.

 45. Explain the methods used to render the views in MVC?

-Answer: Below are the methods used to render the views from action –
+Answer: Below are the methods used to render the views from the action –

-View() – To return the view from action.
+View() – To return the view from the action.

-PartialView() – To return the partial view from action.
+PartialView() – To return the partial view from the action.

-RedirectToAction() – To Redirect to different action which can be in same controller or in different controller.
+RedirectToAction() – To Redirect to different activities which can be in the same controller or in a different controller.

 Redirect() – Similar to “Response.Redirect()” in webforms, used to redirect to specified URL.

-RedirectToRoute() – Redirect to action from the specified URL but URL in the route table has been matched
+RedirectToRoute() – Redirect to action from the specified URL but URL in the routing table has been matched

 Answer: Action Result is used to represent the action method result.
 Below are the subtypes of ActionResult –